jacekwalaszczyk/inteca-families/README.md

 ```
 docker-compose down
 ```
 and additionally, restart the Docker itself - the restart option is in the right mouse button menu of Docker's process icon.
-After that run the **_docker-compose up_** command again.
+After that, run the **_docker-compose up_** command again.
 When everything went right you should get the following message on the command line window:

 ```